Configurations of points and topology of real line arrangements: Degenerations of the configuration

 \end{propo}

-\begin{proof} The combinatorics are clear by construction of $\C^1_{\alpha,\beta}$.
-Note that the set of vertices are combinatorially characterized by the following properties: $V_1$ is the only point of $\C^1_{\alpha,\beta}$ possessing one 5-alignment and three 3-alignments, while $V_2$ and $V_3$ are the only one having five 3-alignments.
+\begin{proof} The description of combinatorics follows from the construction of $\C^1_{\alpha,\beta}$.
+Note that $\V^1$ is combinatorially characterized by the following properties: $V_1$ is the only point of $\C^1_{\alpha,\beta}$ possessing one~5-point line and three~3-point line, while $V_2$ and $V_3$ are the only one having five~3-point lines.
 Then, any automorphism of the combinatorics fixes $V_1$ and $\{V_2,V_3\}$, implying that $\C^1_{\alpha,\beta}$ is stable. \end{proof}

 Denote by $\A_1^{\alpha,\beta}$ the respective dual arrangements of $\C^1_{\alpha,\beta}$.
 Computing $\tau$ for the previous four configurations, we obtain the following result.